PuntoCommerce/marketing-cloud-connector/docs/3_2_MCConnectorInstallation-RealtimeAnalyticsConfiguration.md

     - Endpoints: `COSummary-Submit`
     - Event value: Order ID string
 - basketUpdated
-    - Fires when basket etag hash has changed
+    - Fires when the basket etag hash has changed
 - ajaxRequest
-    - Fired when an ajax template is requested
+    - Fires when an Ajax template is requested

 #### Custom Events

-Custom events can be fired when any of the available events occur.
-A custom event can be named whatever value desired.
+Custom events can be fired when any available event occurs.
+You can name a custom event anything you want.

 **Note**: Custom events are sent to Marketing Cloud using the collect.js `trackEvent` method.
-This data  may not be usable on the Marketing Cloud side, so we recommend that you speak with your representative to confirm.
+This data might not be usable on the Marketing Cloud side, so we recommend that you speak with your representative to confirm.
 To ensure that custom event data is always available in some form, custom event data is also added to the `setUserInfo` method.
-Work with your representative to ensure you're able to react to information set on the user profile.
+Work with your representative to ensure that you can react to information set on the user profile.

 All custom events have the following attributes available for data mapping: